leo5593/pb2bc/README.md

-# pb2bc
+# PocketBeagle 2 Black Cape

-PocketBeagle 2 Black Cape
+Convert the PocketBeagle 2 to an BeableBone Black like board with native ethernet support.